 Taipei, the capital of Taiwan, is a sprawling city surrounded my mountains.
-We explored the capital in two halves, returning to at the end of the trip to see what we’d missed.
+I explored the capital in two halves, returning to it at the end of the trip to see what I’d missed.
 It was an unusual experience to leave a place only half explored, but fun to return and know my way around.

 Taiwan shares similarities with Hong Kong, in that it’s surrounded by green rolling hills, a short metro ride to the ocean and a place that really gets going when the sun sets.
 Many of the shops and stalls are closed the majority of the day, waiting for the crowds to come out to visit the copious number of night markets.

 The hike up ‘Elephant Mountain’ to see the views over Taipei then out across the hills away from the city was one of my highlights.
-The climb up was steep and felt tropical with the dense forest causing a stickiness in the air and the large spiders perched on their webs along the side of the path had Julia running with her head down in fear.
+The climb up was steep and felt tropical with the dense forest causing a stickiness in the air and the large spiders perched on their webs along the side of the path.
 The summit gave decent views over the city, but they weren’t quite perfect.
 It took a further twenty minutes of exploring through the graveyard upon the top to finally get the viewpoint I’d been searching for with the whole city spread out below you and the coast in the distance.

 The food in Taiwan is a melting pot of Asian styles blended and spliced to give you Taiwanese style.
 There is a lot of Chinese influences (Taiwan being a Chinese territory) with noodle broths and dumplings ever present, but also a lot of Japanese influences with sushi and Japanese curries dotted around the place (Japanese ruled here until around 50 years ago I think).
 Other styles often pop up with Korean BBQ popular and a bit of Thai and Vietnamese food.
 Taiwan likes to advertise itself as the heart of Asia and the food definitely had that feel with there not being a style of food I’d call Taiwanese more a combination of other styles.

-From Taipei we jumped on a train down to start seeing the East Coast, starting in Hualien.
+From Taipei I jumped on a train down to start seeing the East Coast, starting in Hualien.